top of page

 map of the Myths of the future © Nora Rupp

 On that basis, 10 groups worked to create their common narrative of the future and of sustainability in that context, that we then shared on a map of the probable versus desirable future.
-We then wondered why our desirable visions of the future often do not match our perceptions of the probable future?

 To what extent is this related to our perception of 'human nature', i.e. to our perception of ourselves individually and collectively?
 And to what extent do those self-perceptions constraint our capacity for action and our horizon of possibilities?
 In which ways do these perceptions of ourselves also influence our relations to the environment and technology?